btrettel/blastersim/to-do.md

     - Input validation:
         - Any diameter is too large or too small to not only make sure that it's physically possible, but also that they use the correct units.
 Perhaps allow the latter to be disabled with `suggestions = .false.`.
         - p < p_c until RK EOS added
+        - Return error if ambient temperature is too low.
+Likely they gave the temperature in C or F.
 - documentation
     - quick start
     - Put all the drawings and equations on paper first.